dinde/net-snmp-extend-mailstats/README.md

 - Find more log samples and integrate the missing regexp.
 - Implementation of IMAP(S)/POP3(S) statistics collections for Dovecot 1.x/2.x, Courier, Cyrus, Zarafa Gateway.
 - More tests ...
+- A new screenshot up to date for the wiki page

 ## Contribution
 This script makes sense if people using it add more and more regexp to fit their needs.